killdash9/MacClam/README.md

 By default, the installation directory is `~/MacClam`.
 This directory contains all the source, binaries, log files, and quarantine folder.
-The only artifact of the installation outside this directory is the crontab.
-MacClam can be totally uninstalled up by running `./MacClam.sh uninstall`.
+The only artifact of the installation outside this directory is the crontab and the `MacClam.sh` script itself, which is required for MacClam to function.
+If you want to move the `MacClam.sh` script to another location, just re-run it from the new location and the crontab references will be updated.
+It can be totally uninstalled up by running `./MacClam.sh uninstall`.

 ## Usage ##